open-education-api/specification/docs/community/members.md

 ---
 # Community members

-TBD: To do: Check if members, including contact names are up-to-date.
-Add links (email addresses) to contact names + links to members (websites) if required.
-For example, add a link for the "Avans University" website.
-I can experiment putting this data into a table if you prefer that.
+TBD: In the list below, are these Community members or Working group members?
+Affects title above and sentence below.
 JH

+TBD: To do:

+* Check if members, including contact names are up-to-date.
+* Add links (email addresses) to contact names as well as links to members (websites), if required.
+For example, add a link to the "Avans University" website.
+* I can experiment putting this data into a table if you prefer that.
+JH

-Currently the Community consists of the following members:
+Currently the Community/Working group consists of the following members:

 * Avans University: Piet Brekelmans
 * InHolland University of Applied Sciences: Arthur van Alten